Chandrasekaran21/HTML-CSS-Project/README.md

-Netbook Project is a modern, responsive website built using HTML, CSS, and Bootstrap 5.
+Netbook project is a modern, responsive website built using HTML, CSS, and Bootstrap 5.
 It features a clean layout, mobile-friendly design, and reusable UI components, perfect for learning and practicing Bootstrap-based web development.